icecube/dnn_reco/docs/source/pages/getting_started/02_train_model.rst

 The network architecture that will be used in this tutorial is the ``general_model_IC86`` architecture which is defined in the module ``dnn_reco.modules.models.general_IC86_models``.
-This is a deep convolutional neural network with 8 convolutional layers for the upper and 14 convolutional layers for the lower DeepCore part.
+This is a smaller convolutional neural network with 4 convolutional layers for the upper and 8 convolutional layers for the lower DeepCore part.
-20 convolutional layers are performed over the main IceCube array.
+8 convolutional layers are performed over the main IceCube array.
+Every convolutional layer uses 10 kernels.
-The three output tensors of each of these convolutional blocks are then concatenated and fed into a fully connected sub network of 3 layers.
+The three output tensors of each of these convolutional blocks are then concatenated and fed into a fully connected sub network of 2 layers.
-Additionally, we define a second fully connected sub network of 3 layers, that is used to predict the uncertainties on each of the reconstructed quantities.
+Additionally, we define a second fully connected sub network of 2 layers, that is used to predict the uncertainties on each of the reconstructed quantities.
 You may change the architecture by modifying the settings below
 ::